 Packer’s answer to, “how am I to go about believing on Christ and repenting, if I have no natural ability to do these things,” is simply to do these very things!
 All that Packer is describing and exhorting is precisely what it is to believe on Christ and repent!
 Packer instructs those who are under the impression they can do nothing to believe, to do just that – believe!

 So to the non-Calvinist Packer is incoherent.
 And according to our thesis this is a reliable indication that Packer has gone biblically astray somewhere.
 Where has he gone astray here?
 His presupposition regarding faith is faulty.
 Packer has included faith in the biblical category of meritorious human works which of course cannot provide salvation so therefore faith must be part of one’s unconditional election.
-Faith cannot be the condition that is of the sinner upon which salvation is appropriated to the sinner.
-God must grant faith to the elect sinner otherwise it would be a human “work” contributing to one’s salvation.
-And if God grants faith for salvation unconditionally he therefore has chosen certain people to save and all others cannot be saved.
-Therefore, given man’s absolute inability to believe apart from God granting faith in the elect alone, if Packer’s answer to the question “how am I to go about believing…?” is anything other than, “you cannot,” he is bound to contradict his stated doctrines of total inability, unconditional election and effectual call.
+Faith cannot be the condition that the sinner fulfills upon which salvation is appropriated to the sinner.
+For the Calvinist to say that this makes faith a contribution to one’s salvation is to be disingenuous and just wrong from a biblical point of view.
+The Calvinist misunderstands the nature of faith when he contends that God must grant faith to the elect sinner otherwise it would be a human “work” contributing to one’s salvation.
+Moreover, if God grants faith for salvation unconditionally, he therefore has chosen only certain people to save and all others cannot be saved.
+Therefore, given man’s absolute inability to believe apart from God granting faith in the elect alone, if Packer’s answer to the question “how am I to go about believing…?” is anything other than, “you cannot,” he will be contradicting his stated doctrines of total inability, unconditional election and effectual call.
 And he does just that.
 Packer first states that a person cannot “go about believing” except that God grants them this “believing,” yet he then proceeds to tell a person what they can do “to go about believing.”
 It is interesting that all the things Packer tells the sinner to do are certainly attitudes and actions that would already confirm that the person does believe.
 But Packer can have none of that.
 He cannot have the sinner believing.
 We must somehow be able to discern that they have been given faith by God.
-But all the things Packer lists above are just what it means to believe.
-We can see that the emphasis has shifted drastically to searching for a divine happening that is based in an unknowable unconditional election from the call to believe in Christ and be saved.
+But all the things Packer lists above are just what it means to believe, and Packer has the sinner doing these things.
+We can see that the Calvinist has drastically shifted the emphasis regarding what it is to believe to waiting for a divine bestowal of faith based in an unknowable unconditional election away from the simplicity of a call to believe in Christ and be saved that applies to all sinners.
 So Packer’s deterministic soteriological doctrines cause him to contradict himself.
 Packer is bound to be soteriologically incoherent if he says anything other than “you can do nothing” to the question “how am I to go about believing on Christ and repenting?”

 Packer’s exhortations to the sinner here are inconsistent with his deterministic doctrine of “total inability” which teaches that sinners have no inclinations whatsoever for God and can make no motions towards God or do anything of spiritual benefit for themselves.
 And yet, Packer tells the sinner to,